Risingson/eveeyedocs/docs/sharing/intel-channels.md

 ## Development, current issues

- - If a system was cleared via clr or clea
+ - If a system was cleared via `clr` or `clear` subsequent intel in that system does not draw the red marker
+ - `+[Number]` only works with one space before it
+ - UI

 ## Syntax
 What the system can parse names of: